ruta-tamosiunaite/miel-abeilles/Readme.md

 - **Updating Population**: Population is updated by replacing less fit ancestors with fitter offspring.
 The combined population and offspring are sorted, and the top 100 individuals are selected for the next generation.

-- **Stopping the script**: Halt the generations when the chromosomes of the first and last bees in a sorted population are identical, signaling that *all bees are the same and further improvement is unlikely*.
+- **Stopping the script**: Halt the generations when the chromosomes of the first and last bees in a sorted population are identical, signaling that all bees are the same and further improvement is unlikely.

 ## Files